FudaWiki/fudawiki-files/hanafuda/games.md

 Other families of card games are described [here](https://www.pagat.com/class/#mechanism).

-**Similarly, in Japan, there are 4 major styles to which hanafuda games are classified, based on their gameplay elements:**
+**Similarly, in Japan, there are 5 major styles to which hanafuda games are classified, based on their gameplay elements:**
 1. **Mekuri-kei** games are fishing games that have the gameplay element of having to draw (めくる, *mekuru*) a card from the draw pile and playing it to capture a card of the same suit on the field.
 2. **Kabu-kei** games are showdown/banking games where the strength of a hand depends on the ones digit of the sum of the numbers on the cards in hand, similar to Baccarat.
 3. **Kingo-kei** games are showdown/banking games where players keep drawing cards until the sum of numbers on the cards in hand reaches 15, and if they exceed 15, it's a bust.
 The gameplay is comparable to Blackjack.
 4. **Yomi-kei** is the Japanese term for sequence games.
+5. **Honbiki-kei** games involve players choosing between two or more options, and those who chose the strongest option (or the option chosen by the banker) wins the game.

 # Traditional Games